 “Same road, same rules, same rights.”
 That includes the California DMV rule that states “Do not honk your horn unless it is a safety warning to avoid a collision.”

 That’s right, as the law requires, please reserve use of a bicycle horn on roads as an alert for those times when safety truly demands it!
 Having a horn equipped on your bike is a good idea, if used judiciously/legally.
-But safe biking practices–including proper lane usage, hand-signaling, and making eye contact with drivers–will do far more good than blasting a horn.
+But safe biking practices–including hop off your bike and be a pedestrian–proper lane usage, hand-signaling, and making eye contact with drivers–will do far more good than blasting a horn.

 Besides, chances are a careless driver may have music, etc. up too loud to hear a bike horn anyway.
 If bike horns sounded like car horns, perhaps more attention would be paid.